gavdraper/gavdraper.github.io/_drafts/clustered-vs-nonclustered-indexes.markdown

 ### Pros ###
 1. You can have an unlimited amount of Non Clustered indexes on any give table.
+2. Inserting and Updating data in non clustered indexes is generally faster.

 ### Cons ###
 1. Creating too many NonClustered indexes can depending on your system impact write performance on the indexed tables as the index is maintained in realtime.